replikativ/hasch/README.md

 The library is designed safety first, speed second.
 I have put quite some thought into getting all input bits (entropy) into the cryptographic hash function.
 It should be impossible to construct a collision (beyond weaknesses in the underlying SHA-512 which is considered safe in year 2014).
 The biggest conceptual weakness is XOR-ing of sha-512 hashed elements in maps and sets.

 *Once released, I'll offer a 100 $ bounty for proof of any collision, just open a github issue.
-For implementation bugs, I'll send you special sweets from Mannheim. :-)*
+This hashing is an important building block for distributed systems to me.*

 ## Speed

 The first versions were just build around safety, but perform poorly with large values.
 The speed should be sufficient to be in the same order of magnitude as transmission speed (throughput + latency) over slow to mid-range internet broadband connections.
-If you want to transmit larger values fast, you maybe can chose a sequential binary encoding.
+If you want to transmit larger values fast, you maybe can chose a sequential binary encoding with native hashing speed.

 *These are just micro-benchmarks on my 3 year laptop (old version is 4-10x slower), I just mention them so you can get an impression.*